-Since opening my plastic surgery practice in Scottsdale and Glendale over 20 years ago, there has been a markedly positive evolution in the postoperative course that my patients have experienced following a breast augmentation.
+Since opening my plastic surgery practice over 20 years ago, there has been a markedly positive evolution in the postoperative course that my patients have experienced following a breast augmentation.
 This has resulted in shorter recuperation times, less discomfort, reduced postoperative nausea and shorter times off from work or school.

 All my patients have their breast augmentation surgery performed using general anesthesia as it is far more comfortable and humane.
 Patients who have had their previous breast enlargement done using a twilight anesthetic (not fully asleep) will relate the uncomfortable nature of this approach – physically and emotionally.
 The anesthetic agents utilized for general anesthesia today are far more refined, effective, predictable and with fewer side-effects.
 Patients wake up far more rapidly, are lucid and functional in a much shorter period of time without an anesthetic “hangover”.
 The incidence of nausea has been markedly reduced and the extent is usually fairly mild and well controlled with one of several effective medications.